 After the Nevills' unsuccessful 'Rising of the North' in 1569, ownership was passed into the hands of the Vanes who began a political dynasty which culminated in the beheading of Sir Henry Vane the Younger.
-The Castle was defended in the Civil War but remained relatively unaltered until three stages of rebuilding occured in the 18th and 19th centuries.
+The Castle was defended in the Civil War but remained relatively unaltered until three stages of rebuilding occurred in the 18th and 19th centuries.

 The Vanes are descended from Howell ap Vane, or Fane, of Monmouthshire and eventually settled in Kent.
 In 1356, during the Hundred Years War between the English and the French, Henry Vane, in accordance with the rules of chivalry whereby one knight could surrender only to another, was knighted by the Black Prince at the Battle of Poitiers in order to accept the surrender of the French king who, in submission, offered his golden gauntlet, which has ever since been a charge on the Vane coat-of-arms.